Artin Approximation: Classical Artin Approximation

 Then there exists, for any $c\in\N$, an algebraic power series solution $\wdt{y}(x)\in \k\langle x\rangle^m$ (resp. vanishing at 0),

 which coincides with $\wdh{y}(x)$ up to degree $c$,

 \end{theorem}

 In fact in \cite{Ar69} M. Artin gives a more general version of this statement valid for polynomial equations over a field or an excellent discrete valuation ring $R$, and proves that the formal solutions of such equations can be approximated by solutions in the Henselization of the ring of polynomials over $R$, in particular in a localization of a finite extension of the ring of polynomials over $R$.
 In the case $R=\k$ is a field the Henselization of $\k[x]_{(x)}$ is the ring of algebraic power series $\k\langle x\rangle$ (see Lemma \ref{henselization_A[x]}).
 The proof of the result of M. Artin, when $R$ is an excellent discrete valuation ring, uses N\'eron $\p$-desingularization \cite{Ne} (see Section \ref{N\'eron} for a statement of N\'eron $\p$-desingularization).
 This result is very important since it enables to reduce some algebraic problems over complete local rings to local rings which are localizations of finitely generated rings over a field or a discrete valuation ring. \\ For instance this idea, first used by C. Peskine and L. Szpiro, was exploited by M. Hochster to reduce problems over complete local rings in characteristic zero to the same problems in positive characteristic.
-The idea is the following: let us assume that some statement $(T)$ is true in positive characteristic (where you can use the Frobenius map to prove it for instance) and let us assume that there exists an example showing that $(T)$ is not true in characteristic zero.
+The idea is the following: let us assume that some statement $(T)$ is true in positive characteristic (where we can use the Frobenius map to prove it for instance) and let us assume that there exists an example showing that $(T)$ is not true in characteristic zero.
 In some cases we can use the Artin Approximation Theorem to show the existence of a counterexample to $(T)$ in the Henselization at a prime ideal of a finitely generated algebra over a field of characteristic zero.
 Since the Henselization is the direct limit of \'etale extensions, we can show the existence of a counterexample to $(T)$ in a local ring $A$ which is the localization of a finitely generated algebra over a characteristic zero field $\k$.
-If the example involves only a finite number of data in $A$, then we may lift this counterexample to a ring which is the localization of a finitely generated ring over $\Q$, and even over $\Z[\frac{1}{p_1},...,\frac{1}{p_s}]$ where the $p_i$ are prime integers.
+Thus $A$ is defined by a finite number of data and we may lift this counterexample to a ring which is the localization of a finitely generated ring over $\Q$, and even over $\Z[\frac{1}{p_1},\ldots,\frac{1}{p_s}]$ where the $p_i$ are prime integers.
 Finally we may show that this counterexample remains a counterexample to $(T)$ over $\Z/p\Z$ for all but finitely many primes $p$ by reducing the problem modulo $p$ (in fact for $p\neq p_i$ for $1\leq i\leq s$).
-This idea was used to prove important results about Intersection Conjectures \cite{P-S}, big Cohen-Macaulay modules \cite{H-R}, Homological Conjectures \cite{H} (see \cite{Sch} 8.6 for more details).\\
+This is a contradiction which completes the proof.\\ This idea was used to prove important results about Intersection Conjectures (in \cite{P-S} for the first time) and Homological Conjectures \cite{H-R,H} (see \cite{Sch} 8.6 for more details).\\